JAW838/campaign-notes/content/Characters/Player Characters/Mike O'Flora.md

 - Is a confusing mix of undead and plant.
 - Ran an apothecary in the middle of a swamp in [[Arkantos]] and is in the [[Gardening Club]].
-- Has three minions: Millhouse, Fishbones and Chanterelle.
-He constructed Chanterelle from bits and bobs he gathered during his adventures with the party, including dragon bones.
+- Has three minions: Millhouse "Mill" Dues, Chant R. L and Fly A. "Fishbones" Garrik.
+Chant R. L. was made out of dragon bones, dragon blood, a fundamentum and a dead gorilla.
+- Speaks abyssal